 Want more inspiration?
 Explore my Japanese Dessert Roundup Post for a carefully selected collection of tasty recipe ideas to spark your next tea party!

-Kansai Style Sakura Mochi (Cherry Blossom Rice Cakes)
+Sakura Mochi (Kansai-Style Cherry Blossom Rice Cakes)

 Ingredients

-- 150 g glutinous rice (mochigome/sweet rice) OR 150g domyojiko
+- 150 g glutinous rice (mochigome/sweet rice) OR domyojiko

-- 6 salted cherry blossom leaves
+- 6-8 salted cherry blossom leaves

-- 175 ml water
+- 175 ml water plus extra for washing/soaking

-- 1 ½ tbsp white sugar
+- 2 tbsp white sugar

 - 1-2 drops of pink food coloring or half the amount of red food coloring

-- 120 g smooth red bean paste (koshian/anko)
+- 120-160 g smooth red bean paste (koshian)

-- 6 salted cherry blossom flowers optional
+- salted cherry blossom flowers optional to decorate

 Instructions

 - Place 150 g glutinous rice in a sieve over a bowl.
-Fill the bowl with water, gently swish the rice around and then drain, repeat 3 times to wasg.
+Fill the bowl with water, gently swish the rice around and then drain, repeat 3 times to wash.
 Fill the bowl one more time and leave the rice to soak for 1 hour.

-- Soak 6 salted cherry blossom leaves in a bowl of cold water for 1 hour while the rice is soaking.
+- Soak 6-8 salted cherry blossom leaves in a bowl of cold water for 1 hour while the rice is soaking.

 - After an hour, drain the water and let the rice dry for 5-10 minutes.
 If using a steamer, start heating your water.